 -

-Inline: the content is directly embedded in the
+Inline: the content is directly embedded in the bodyorpartelement.

-element. - Out of line: the content is available from a resource or dynamically generated.
+- Out of line: the content is available from a resource or dynamically generated.

 6.1.
 Inline Parts

-The content of the body
+The content of the body or part element can be of

 the following types: